Building something great, one brew at a time.

 And because I’m nothing if not thorough, I insisted on sampling the Rivet Rye.
 An American Pale Wheat Ale, it has a fantastic semi-sweetness and nuanced mouth feel.
 Brilliantly balanced, it’s a highly drinkable treat you’ll enjoy over and over again.

 And these three are just the start.
 Stop by Cinder Block’s taproom in North Kansas City for a full range of beers or to take a guided tour of their brewing facility.
-They don’t offer food, but when you have great beer, who really needs it?

 Good news everyone!
 If you can’t spend the day at the brewery or to one of the local publican houses that offers Cinder Block on tap, they also sell four-packs of 16-ounce cans of their core lineup.
 That means you can take it with you and enjoy it in the comfort of your home.
 What could be better?